OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

 * **Reliability, Efficiency and Massive Scalability**

   * Profit from years of testing and production use
-  * Be sure that your Cloud Mangement Platform will be up to the task
+  * Be sure that your Cloud Management Platform will be up to the task

 vOneCloud additionally brings new configuration and upgrade tools: